 Magic Offense Wins Shootout vs. Bulls to Stay Perfect at Home

-ORLANDO, Fla. – The Orlando Magic's league-best defense allows them to enter any game on any night and know they have a chance at victory.
+ORLANDO, Fla. – The Orlando Magic's league-best defense allows them to approach any game on any night and know they have a chance at victory.

 But when the Magic offense is knocking down shots at this rate?
 Good luck to their opponents.